nuitrcs/github-reu/README.md

 Scott Coughlin loves the Vikings.

-Sophie van Genderen loves the Chicago Fire.
+Sophie van Genderen loves the Chicago Fire and the Packers.